goldginkgo/gitops-labs/docs/k8s-clusters-and-services.md

 # K8S Clusters and Services

-We have two kinds of Kubernetes clusters: the admin cluster and workload cluster.
+We have two kinds of Kubernetes clusters: the admin cluster and workload clusters.
-The admin cluster is where ArgoCD and other DevOps tools resides, and the workload cluster is the culster that business applications are deployed.
+The admin cluster is where ArgoCD and other DevOps tools resides, and the workload cluster is the culster where business applications are deployed.

 ## Admin Cluster